Amanda at Daffodil Hill

 Where: Farmpark, Rocky River Reservation, and Hale Farm

 At the Lake Metroparks Farmpark, visitors can enjoy a wagon ride to the Woodland Center to witness the process of producing maple syrup beginning with sap collection.
 You’ll even have the experience of collecting your own sap and learning how to make maple syrup at home.
-Dates for 2023 are March 4-5 and 11-12 from 9 a.m.-5 p.m. and tickets are $9 for adults, $8 for seniors, and $7 for children.
+Dates for 2026 are February 28-March 1 and March 7-8 from 9 a.m.-5 p.m. and tickets are $9 for adults, $8 for seniors, and $7 for children.

 At Rocky River Reservation, guests can also enjoy maple sugaring at Maple Grove Picnic Area.
 You can take a self-guided hike through the sugarbush, see demonstrations of how syrup is made, and sample some maple syrup.
-Entrance to Rocky River Reservation is free, and the maple sugaring weekends this year are March 4-5, 11-12, and 18-19.
+Entrance to Rocky River Reservation is free, and the maple sugaring weekends this year are February 28-March 1, and March 7-8.

-The Western Reserve Historical Society is also hosting its annual Maple Sugar Festival and pancake breakfast at Hale Farm March 4-5 and 11-12.
-Tickets are $25 for adults and $16 for youths.
+The Western Reserve Historical Society also hosting its annual Maple Sugar Festival and pancake breakfast on weekends in March.

 Where: Downtown Cleveland